alexander-kastil/m365-copilot/demos/readme.md

 # Developing Agents and Copilots for Microsoft 365

-This workshop is designed to provide a hands-on experience for developers to learn how to develop Plugins and Connectors for Copilot for Microsoft 365 as well as Agents using the Teams AI Library.
-It also prepares for the following Applied Skills:
+This advanced workshop is meticulously crafted to deliver an in-depth exploration and comparison of implementing both Low-Code and Pro-Code Agents for Microsoft 365.
+Participants will learn how to automate repetitive tasks within their Microsoft 365 environment and aggregate essential data seamlessly with simple prompts by implementing Agents using Copilot Studio and Teams Toolkit.
+The course also delves into the intricacies of extending Microsoft 365 Copilot through Plugins (Skills) and Connectors (Data Integration), offering a comprehensive overview of the full customization capabilities within the Microsoft 365 Copilot and Agents ecosystem.

+It prepares for the following Applied Skills:

+- PL-7008: Create and extend custom copilots in Microsoft Copilot Studio
 - MS-4010: Build plugins and connectors for Copilot for Microsoft 365
+- MS-4015: Build custom engine copilots for Microsoft Teams

-Introduction to Developing Agents and Copilots for Microsoft 365:
+Introduction to Developing Agents and Copilots for Microsoft 365

-This module provides an overview of the Microsoft 365 platform and the Copilot for Microsoft 365 ecosystem.
-It introduces basic concepts like Generative AI, Large Language Models (LLMs) and Semantic Index.
-Finally, it covers the Fundamentals of Microsoft Copilot Extensibility and guides you in choosing a development path.
+Kick off your journey by gaining a comprehensive overview of the Microsoft 365 platform and its Copilot functionalities.
+Delve into Generative AI, Large Language Models (LLMs), and Semantic Index, and explore essential tools like Teams AI Library and Microsoft 365 Agents SDK.
+Learn the fundamentals of prompt engineering, Copilot Pages, and Copilot Extensibility, and choose your Copilot development path.
+Set up your development environment with all the necessary tools to get started.

-Craft effective prompts for Microsoft Copilot for Microsoft 365:
-In this module, you’ll explore various prompting techniques to effectively interact with Microsoft Copilot for Microsoft 365.
-You’ll learn how to summarize, create, draft, edit, and transform content using Copilot.
-Additionally, the module covers how to ask questions and analyze content with Copilot for Microsoft 365.
-You’ll also learn how to use Copilot for Microsoft 365 in Office Apps.

-Extend Microsoft Copilot for Microsoft 365 with Copilot Studio:
+Extend Microsoft Copilot for Microsoft 365 with Copilot Studio

-This module delves into the fundamentals of Microsoft Copilot extensibility and introduces Copilot Studio Actions.
-You’ll learn to create Low Code Prompts, Connectors, and Conversational Actions for Microsoft Copilot for Microsoft 365 within Copilot Studio.
+Master the fundamentals of Microsoft Copilot extensibility through Copilot Studio.
+Learn to create effective prompts-, connector-, and conversational actions for Microsoft Copilot, and implement agents effectively.
+Understand topics, entities, and variables, and how to integrate data and add actions.
+Customize SharePoint One-Click Agents and work on a guided project to create your copilots using Copilot Studio.

-Teams & Azure Essentials for Copilot Developers:
+Teams & Azure Essentials for Copilot Developers

-Here, you’ll learn about Teams extension patterns and the Developer Portal, along with the integration of Teams and Copilot for Microsoft 365.
-The module covers the Teams Developer Toolkit, Dev Tunnels, Deploying Azure Resources and App Registrations using Bicep and an introduction to the Bot Framework SDK.
-It aims to equip you with essential skills for developing AI Solutions within the Teams environment.
+Get acquainted with Teams administration and development portals, along with Teams Toolkit and its CLI.
+Learn to deploy Azure resources using Bicep, and manage app registrations with Single Sign-On (SSO).
+Gain an introduction to conversational bots, setting a strong foundation for developing advanced capabilities within the Teams environment.

+Implement Agents for Microsoft 365 using Teams AI Library

+Discover the Teams AI library and the role of Large Language Models (LLMs) in developing agents.
+Learn the difference between declarative and custom engine agents, and how to implement both for Microsoft 365 Copilot.
+Extend agents with API plugins, enhance user experience with Adaptive Cards, and configure SSO and Graph-based actions for a seamless integration.

-Build Plugins and Connectors for Microsoft Copilot for Microsoft 365:
+Build Plugins and Connectors for Microsoft Copilot for Microsoft 365 using Teams Toolkit
-This module introduces the Pro Code Copilot for Microsoft 365 Extension Architecture, explains the differences between Microsoft Graph Connectors and Plugins.
-It demonstrates Bot Framework based Message Extension Plugins and the simpler Api based Plugins.
-It demonstrates how to implement Graph Connectors that can be used in Microsoft 365 Copilot as well Outlook using Context IQ.

-Implement Agents for Microsoft 365 using Teams AI Library:
-In this module, you’ll be introduced to the concepts of Declarative- vs Custom Engine Agents.
-It introduces the skills to implement Custom Engine Agents for Microsoft 365 by leveraging the Teams AI Library, a Large Language Model of choice, Bot Framework, Message Interactions and Adaptive Cards capabilities.
+Explore the architecture of Copilot for Microsoft 365 extensions and understand the distinction between Microsoft Graph Connectors and Plugins.
+Learn to integrate enterprise data using Microsoft Graph Connectors and manage authentication and Graph access.
+Add skills using plugins, differentiate between message extensions and API-based plugins, and work on a guided project to build a message extension plugin with TypeScript for Microsoft Copilot.

 Duration: 5 days